What Went Wrong At SmileDirectClub?

 Why did SmileDirectClub go bankrupt?

-Lawyer and consumer expert Dean Dunham tells R29 that Chapter 11 is a form of bankruptcy in the United States, where SmileDirectClub is based.
-It involves the reorganisation of a debtor’s business affairs, debts and assets in the hope that it will then be able to survive.
+Chapter 11 bankruptcy involves a reorganization of a debtor’s (in this case, SmileDirectClub's) business affairs, debts and assets in the hope that it will then be able to survive.
 However, SmileDirectClub reportedly failed to find a partner to keep the company operating.
 In a statement on SmileDirectClub’s website, the brand wrote that aligner treatment is no longer available, nor is customer care support.
-Its lifetime guarantee also no longer exists; orders which hadn’t shipped were cancelled, and those paying through the brand’s SmilePay finance program are still expected to “make all monthly payments until payment has been made in full”.
+Its lifetime guarantee also no longer exists; orders which hadn’t shipped were canceled, and those paying through the brand’s SmilePay finance program are still expected to “make all monthly payments until payment has been made in full.
 Thousands of customers have since been deserted and are quite literally paying the price for the company’s collapse.

+Initially, Kirsty had a positive experience with SmileDirectClub: “I actually only contacted them on December 4th this year, as I’m three aligners from the end of my treatment, but I’m not sure it’s going as planned,” Kirsty explains.
+She adds that her calls were always answered quickly and she was connected to a dentist on behalf of the company, who emailed back and told her that she was on track.
+“Unbeknown to me, they were about to announce bankruptcy,” says Kirsty, who was due to receive her final retainers.
+She is now unable to order them.

 AdvertisementADVERTISEMENT